 Boy, is that ever a loaded question?
 Hmmm… where do I start?
 Well, I’m Sean.
-I’m a native Houstonian and I currently live in smack dab between Galveston and Houston.
-I’m a 40ish working mom to one sweet tween daughter and a crazy little baby boy, I have a wonderful husband, and I drink entirely too much wine.
+I’m a native Houstonian and I currently live in northern Virginia.
+I’m a 40ish working mom to one sweet tween daughter and a crazy little toddler boy, I have a wonderful husband, and I drink entirely too much wine.
 Well, maybe just enough wine.
 Or not enough – depends on the day.
 I also love to travel and I try to be healthy(ish).

 Every mom is a supermom, and I’m just your average one of those.
 Mostly I’m really busy, but I’m doing my best to create a life I love and inspire other really busy moms to do the same.
 Maintaining a sense of who you are after becoming a mom is, in my opinion, critical to your sanity.